Save Energy NB

 What if the heat pump system I choose costs more than what’s covered by the grant money?

 The maximum grant provided is $15,000.
 If the cost is higher, you’ll need to pay any amount over $15,000.
-The Canada Greener Homes Loan is available to help you finance eligible retrofits through the Total Home Energy Savings Program

-What if my quotes are lower than $15,000, can I still get the full amount?
+What if my quotes are less than $15,000?
+Can I still receive the full $15,000?

 Can I use the grant money for other things besides a heat pump system?